hanlizhang/first-move/mobile/README.md

 - Countdown creation is restricted to the intent’s 2, 5, 10, or 25 minute bound.
 - Elapsed and remaining time derive from persisted timestamps, so running and paused sessions restore after reload or app restart.
 - Pause, resume, automatic zero completion, neutral early stop, and cancellation are local and duplicate-safe.
 - Completed and stopped sessions save actual elapsed time.
-M1B adds no rewards, points, timeline, history, or statistics.
+M1B itself introduced no client-authoritative reward or history behavior; the current server contract may derive the documented reduced reward for a stopped Session.
 - Signing out exposes neither the account-local intent nor its session in Guest Mode; neither workspace is deleted or merged.

 ## M1C boundary